CreepyCereals/HTMLTemplate/README.md

 HTMLTemplate
 ============

 HTMLTemplate it's a Sublime Text 2 plugin.
-It writes the structure of a html5 document:
+It writes the basic structure of a html5 document for you:

 ```
 <!DOCTYPE html>